GenericMappingTools/GMT.jl/docs/src/decorated.md

    array or tuple the first element is *gap* and second the *size*.
 However, *size* may be ommited (defaulting to 30% of the *gap*) and in this case *xx* may be a scalar or a string.
 - *number=xx*\
-   Insted of the above, use this option to set the number of symbols along the front instead, but in this case *xx* must be a two elemts array or tuple with the number and size.
+   Instead of the above, use this option to set the number of symbols along the front instead, but in this case *xx* must be a two elements array or tuple with the number and size.
 - *left=true*\
    Plot symbols on the left side of the front
 - *right=true*\